dmbarbour/glas/docs/GlasDesign.md

 There are many functions that are difficult to implement efficiently within the glas program model due to lack of static types or suitable 'primitive' operations.
 In these cases, we can provide a slower reference implementation, then use an annotation to ask a runtime to replace the reference implementation with a high-performance built-in.
 Example:

-        (%an (%accel.matrix.mul "double") ReferenceImpl)
+        a:((%an.accel (%accel.matrix.mul "double")), ReferenceImpl)

-In practice, the reference implementation will alias a separate definition.
-This allows for users to define automatic tests that compare the reference implementation with the accelerated version and verify consistency.
-A runtime may also integrate built-in verification, but it will often be limited due to concerns of performance or bloat.
+A runtime may have limited built-in verification of ReferenceImpl behavior, but it isn't guaranteed.
+In practice, it is convenient to perform unit tests on the ReferenceImpl alongside the accelerated version, e.g. by having ReferenceImpl name a separate definition.

-As needed, the runtime shall leverage specialized under-the-hood representations to support accelerated functions.
-For example, a matrix of floating point numbers might be represented as one large binary together with some metadata for dimensions.
-An accelerated list might be represented using finger-tree ropes.
-We could also accelerate structs, arrays of structs, and virtual machine states.
+The runtime is expected to use specialized data representations to support accelerated functions.
+For example, finger-tree ropes for accelerated list slice and append, or representing a matrix of floats as a binary with some dimension info.

-Acceleration adds a fair bit of implementation and verification overhead.
 It is best to accelerate widely useful types - matrices, graphs, sets, relational databases, etc..
-We can accelerate a few specialized functions (e.g. "sha512") to support bootstrap.
-But ideally we eventually replace any specialized functions with widely useful accelerated 'eval' of memory-safe operations on an abstract CPU or GPGPU.
+An intriguing possibility is to accelerate 'eval' of a reasonably 'safe' virtual-machine code that is accelerated via JIT compilation to run directly on CPU or GPGPU.
+This is much more flexible than accelerating specific functions.

 A relevant concern with acceleration is that not all hardware-supported operations are portable.
-This is especially the case for floating point computations, e.g. some processors use 80-bit internal representations.
-In this case, either our ReferenceImpl must account for the target processor (perhaps configured via '%env.arch.\*') or the accelerated implementation must trade some performance for portability.
+This is especially the case for floating point computations, e.g. with variations in internal precision.
+Either our ReferenceImpl must account for the target processor, trade performance for portability, or be non-deterministic to cover all possible valid hardware.

-*Aside:* We may need logical [graph canonization](https://en.wikipedia.org/wiki/Graph_canonization) to accelerate unlabeled graph structures.
-The under-the-hood representation would not be canonical.

-### Laziness and Parallelism
+### Thunks and Sparks

-A subset of expressions are purely functional or read their environment without modifying it.
-In these cases, we can capture a snapshot of the relevant environment, then defer the computation until it is needed, or evaluate in parallel between transactions.
-Of course, the snapshot and indirection does introduce some overhead, so this is most suitable for relatively expensive computations.

-        (%an (%an.lazy.thunk) Expr)     # defer eval of type of Expr, returns abstract thunk (%an (%an.lazy.force) Thunk)    # force evaluation of a thunk, returning the data (%an (%an.lazy.spark) Thunk)    # adds thunk to a thread pool, force in background

-This API makes thunks explicit.
-Alternatively, we could support thunks that are implicitly forced when we attempt to observe a value.
-However, for my vision of glas systems, it's more convenient if laziness is explicit and well-integrated with the type system.
-Thunks can be runtime-scoped, and it's an error to thunk an Expr that has observable effects.

-*Note:* This may require extensive adaptation to a procedural model.
+A 'thunk' is an abstract representation of a deferred computation.
+A 'spark' is a thunk enqueued for evaluation by a pool of worker threads.
+Thunks and sparks can both simplify expression and supplement performance, i.e. express expensive computations where it's natural but perhaps drop the thunk before computing it, or use sparks to trigger expensive computations whose results will be necessary later without delaying the current transaction.

+A significant language design decision is whether thunks are implicit or explicit.
+Explicit thunks are more difficult to use, but easier to control, reason about, and efficiently implement - especially in context of divergence, error, orthogonal persistence, and remote procedure calls.
+For glas systems, I propose to model thunks explicitly.

+* `lazy { Expr }` - capture a computation into a thunk
+* `lazy.force(Thunk) : Result` - force a thunk to evaluate, or diverge
+* `lazy.spark(Thunk) : Thunk` - schedules thunk to evaluate in separate thread (returns Thunk)

+To keep implementation simple, I propose to initially restrict thunks to pure, atomic computations.
+In theory, we can eventually extend thunks to take a snapshot of registers read, or even generate output thunks for registers written.
+But users get 80% benefits for 20% implementation effort by restricting scope.

 ### Content-Addressed Storage

 To support larger-than-memory data, glas systems may leverage content-addressed storage to offload subtrees to higher-latency storage (e.g. disk or network).

-        (%an (%an.cas.stow OptionalHints) BigDataExpr)
-        (%an (%an.cas.load) StowedData)

-Use of 'stow' doesn't immediately write the value to disk.
-It may wrap or associate the data with a little runtime metadata and cache, deferring actual storage guided by hints and heuristics.
-For example, we could wait for actual memory pressure, letting the garbage collector decide when to store the data and remove it from memory.
-Data below a size threshold may be kept in local memory regardless.

-Use of 'load' is provides access previously stowed data.
-It is feasible to support transparent stowage with implicit 'load', but it's inefficient to check for content-addressed representations on every arithmetic operation.
-That said, we could support specialized variants for implicit load of finger-tree ropes and such, integrating with accelerated representations.
+Like thunks, we benefit from modeling content-addressed data as explicit, abstract data.
+A viable API:

+* `cas.stow(Data) : StowedData` - wraps data for eventual transfer to high-latency storage.
+May be deferred, e.g. based on memory pressure
+* `cas.load(StowedData) : Data` - loads and unwraps stowed data.
+Load may be lazy after the runtime is confident lazy load will succeed (e.g. no concerns with network disruption or data validation)
+* `cas.need(StowedData) : StowedData` - advises runtime to have stowed data ready for a near-future 'load'.

-Content-addressed data interacts very nicely with memoization, orthogonal persistence, and distributed programs where large but infrequently-updated data structures are passed around (e.g. audio or video media, context dictionaries).
-This also integrates very easily with content delivery networks.
+Content-addressed data interacts very nicely with memoization, persistent or read-mostly data structures, and persistent data storage.
+It also integrates easily with content delivery networks.

 ### Caching